Calliixte/Calliixte/README.md

-### Since it was just created, I have not yet imported my old projets on my account, once they are all here this message will be removed (unless I forget about it)
+### Since I just created my profile, I have not yet imported my old projets on github, once they are all here this message will be removed (unless I forget about it)

 <div align="center">
 <img src="http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=calliixte&theme=nightowl"/>